yecdev/yeti/README.md

 **The code has not been audited and should be used for experimental purposes only.**

-Release Binaries are for TESTNET coins only.

 ## What does it do?

-- ZCash Coldwallet can help you create and spend paper wallets
+- Yeti can help you create and spend paper wallets
-- **It helps you spend from any z-addr as long as you have the secret key**
+- **It helps you spend from any y-address as long as you have the secret key**
-- **It keeps your secret key usage from any online computer**.
+- **It keeps your secret key usage from any online computer**
-- It supports shielded (sapling) addresses
+- It supports shielded (Sapling) addresses

-> This program splits the process of making a spending transaction in two.
+This program splits the process of making a spending transaction in two.
 Using two air-gapped computers, you prepare the transaction from the online computer which only has the viewing key.
 Then you transfer the transaction data to the offline computer that has the secret key.
 On the offline computer, you complete the transaction